matter-labs/era-contracts/docs/other/L1 smart contracts.md

 * Freezability: Executing the freezing/unfreezing of facets within the diamond proxy to safeguard the ecosystem during upgrades or in response to detected vulnerabilities.

 Control over the AdminFacet is divided between two main entities:
-- STM (State Transition Manager) - Separate smart contract that can perform critical changes to the system as protocol upgrades.
+- CTM (Chain Type Manager, formerly known as `StateTransitionManager`) - Separate smart contract that can perform critical changes to the system as protocol upgrades.
 For more detailed information on its function and design, refer to the [Hyperchain section](https://github.com/code-423n4/2024-03-zksync/blob/main/docs/Smart%20contract%20Section/L1%20ecosystem%20contracts.md#st--stm).
-Although currently only one version of the STM exists, the architecture allows for future versions to be introduced via subsequent upgrades.
-Control of the STM is shared between the `Governance.sol` contract and the Admin entity (see details below).
-In its turn, `Governance.sol` controlled by two multisigs: Admin multisig (see below) and Security council multisig (well-respected contributors in the crypto space).
-Collaboratively, these entities hold the power to implement instant upgrades, whereas Matter Labs alone is limited to scheduling upgrades with a delay.
+Although currently only one version of the CTM exists, the architecture allows for future versions to be introduced via subsequent upgrades.
+The owner of the CTM is the [decentralized governance](https://blog.zknation.io/introducing-zk-nation/), while for non-critical an Admin entity is used (see details below).
-- Admin - Multisig smart contract managed by Matter Labs that can perform non-critical changes to the system such as granting validator permissions.
-Note, that the Admin is the same multisig as the owner of the governance.
+- Chain Admin - Multisig smart contract managed by each individual chain that can perform non-critical changes to the system such as granting validator permissions.

 ### MailboxFacet

-> **_NOTE:_**: This contract significantly changed from the time of the previous code4rena competition.
-The major difference is that chains can have non-ether base tokens (L2 can support ether or ERC20 as a fee token) and that L1 -> L2 transaction requests are handled by `BridgeHub` contract.

 The facet that handles L2 <-> L1 communication, an overview for which can be found in [docs](https://era.zksync.io/docs/dev/developer-guides/bridging/l1-l2-interop.html).